-An office building located in Clearwater, Florida was classified as a property held for sale at December 31, 2022, and \$20.2 million of the property held for sale, which represents the fair value of the property less the estimated costs to sell, was included in other assets in the Company's consolidated balance sheets at December 31, 2022.
-The loss of \$0.8 million recognized for the held-for-sale classification was included in other operating expenses in the Company's consolidated statements of operations for the year ended December 31, 2022.
+In addition, an office building located in Brea, California was classified as a property held for sale at September 30, 2023, and \$10.8 million of the property held for sale, which represented the carrying amount of the property, was included in other assets in the Company's consolidated balance sheets at December 31, 2023.
+The Company is actively engaged in selling this office building as most of its employees currently work from home and this property is being used on a limited basis.